LivelyDismay/Learn-To-Mod/wabbajack-stuff/TempusMaledictumReadmePostInstall.md

  - If you chose the Deep Elf race, you'll also get a prompt asking what kind of Smithing you'd like to start with.

+Please pick up the book next to the Statue of Mara.

 When the messages in the top left corner have stopped, speak to the Statue of Mara and choose how you'd like to start the game.
 Some notable entries:

  - **Arrived by ship: Solitude** - gives you the option to kickstart the Legacy of the Dragonborn questline.